Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 # Chapter 17 - Basics of procedures

 Until now we've only used the main :: () proc.
 We know that we can create local code blocks (see 7.1.2), and that we can repeat a code block with in a or for loop.
 But it is also very useful to be able to call a code block by name, which is exactly what a **procedure** or **proc** (more often called **functions** in other languages) is.
-Another definition could be: a proc is a callable set of instructions, with optional parameters and return value(s).
+Another definition could be: a proc is a callable set of statements that together perform a task, with optional parameters and return value(s).

 ## 17.1 Declaring and calling a proc
 A block of code that is used several times is a good candidate to be wrapped up inside a proc.
 This reduces code duplication and can enhance code readability.